akshayxml/akshayxml.github.io/content/personal/books-list.md

 tags: ["personal", "books"]
 ---

 I take a lot of time to finish reading a book - something that I want to improve.
-This is just the list of books that I have read.
+This is just the list of books that I have read since I started tracking (June 2026).

 | Book | Author | Date Finished | Genre | Rating |
 | :--- | :--- | :--- | :--- | :--- |